ISAITB/validator-plugin-kohesio/README.md

-# CSV validator for the Kohesio validator
+# CSV validator plugin for the Kohesio validator

 This is a validator plugin for the Kohesio validator.